The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Model description

 We then denote by $v_j^n$ the concentration of viral particles at time $t_n$ and position $x_j$.
 Since the spatio-temporal scales for the viruses' dynamics are very different from cellular ones, we describe them with a discrete balance equation; we remark that this equation contains stochastic elements, as will be explained shortly.

 The rules governing the dynamics of the agents correspond precisely to the ones presented in Ref. \cite{morselli23}, with the only exception of the infection, which here involves the viral concentration.
-We consider both movement mechanisms described in our previous article, i.e. undirected and pressure-driven, giving rise to different models.
+We consider both movement mechanisms described previously, i.e. undirected and pressure-driven, giving rise to different models.
 We then consider an additional equation for the evolution of the viral density.

-\paragraph{Dynamics of cancer cells} Proliferation, undirected movement and infection of uninfected cancer cells follow the same rules described previously \cite{morselli23}, which we recall here briefly for the sake of completeness.
+\paragraph{Dynamics of cancer cells} Proliferation, undirected movement and infection of uninfected cancer cells follow the same rules as in Ref. \cite{morselli23}, which we recall here briefly for the sake of completeness.

 We let an uninfected cell that occupies position $x_j$ at time $t_n$ reproduce with probability $\tau G(\rho_j^n)_+$, die with probability $\tau G(\rho_j^n)_-$, and remain quiescent with probability $1-\tau G(\rho_j^n)_+-\tau G(\rho_j^n)_-=1-\tau \abs{G(\rho_j^n)}$.
 We set